-Students interested in applying for the DRI Summer Research Program should begin consulting with a potential faculty mentor early in the fall semester.
+Students interested in applying for the Davidson Research Initiative [DRI] Summer Research Program should begin consulting with a potential faculty mentor early in the fall semester.

 Examples of successful proposals from past years are available at P:\Academic Affairs\Davidson Research Initiative (authentication required) and for more assistance please see tips for writing proposals (PDF).

 After consultation with a mentor regarding possible research projects, students should write a proposal containing all of the elements described below.
 Students are permitted to obtain feedback on the written proposal from their mentor and others; however, the feedback can only be of a general nature.
 The actual proposal must represent the students' own work without extensive editing by others.

 Please complete the new DRI Proposal application (authentication required) by Friday, January 3, 2020.
 Please fill out the application form and upload your proposal (no PDFs will be accepted).
 Email prompts will automatically be sent to your mentor and faculty recommenders once the online proposal application has been completed.
 Your mentor will be asked to write a letter of recommendation and the faculty recommenders will be asked to fill-in a recommendation form.
 All mentor letters and faculty recommendation forms must be submitted online by Friday, January 17, 2020.
 Completed applications will be reviewed by the Student Study and Research Committee (SS&R) using these rubric guidelines (PDF).
 Awards will be made in February.

 Completed proposals should be divided into the following sections, with section headings:

 - Narrative (with the following elements clearly labeled)

 - Introduction (Description of Project) - in 100 words or less describe your project and what you want to accomplish.